How to Teach English in France

 Salary and benefits when teaching English in France

-Teaching jobs are mostly released during the summer months of June to August.
-The academic year begins in September.
+English teaching jobs in France are mostly hiring between June to August.
+The academic school year begins in September.

-To work in a public or private school in France, teachers must hold a Bachelor’s degree in their subject of specialization, as well as hold an education certification, preferably a Master’s.
-English instructors are normally required to have a Bachelor’s degree and at least a year of relevant education experience, and hold TEFL or CELTA certification.
+To teach abroad in a public or private school in France, teachers must hold a Bachelor’s degree in their subject of specialization, as well as hold an education certification, preferably a Master’s.
+English instructors are normally required to have a Bachelor’s degree and at least a year of relevant education experience and hold TEFL or CELTA certification.